sarah-antillia/Tensorflow-EfficientDet-Finetuing-Model/projects/realistic_roadsings/DE-RoadSigns-108classes/README.md

 <h3>
 2. Create a saved_model from the checkpoint
 </h3>
- Please run the following bat file to create a saved model from a chekcpoint in models folder.
+ Please run the following bat file to create a saved model from a checkpoint in models folder.
 <pre>
 2_create_saved_model.bat
 </pre>